 Credit: NASA/JPL-Caltech/University of Arizona

-The University of Arizona, Tucson, operates the HiRISE camera, which was built by Ball Aerospace & Technologies Corp., Boulder, Colo.
-NASA's Jet Propulsion Laboratory, a division of the California Institute of Technology, Pasadena, manages the Mars Reconnaissance Orbiter for the NASA Science Mission Directorate, Washington.
-Lockheed Martin Space Systems, Denver, is the prime contractor for the project and built the spacecraft.
+The University of Arizona Lunar and Planetary Laboratory operates the HiRISE camera, which was built by Ball Aerospace & Technologies Corp.
+The Mars Reconnaissance Orbiter is managed by JPL for NASA's Science Mission Directorate in Washington.
+Lockheed Martin Space Systems is the prime contractor for the project and built the spacecraft.